 Because ocean basins have irregular shapes, the response of the tide over the globe, and inside basins like the Salish Sea, forms complex patterns.

-The movie above shows the global pattern of tide height.
+This movie shows the global pattern of tide height.
 This is not the full tide, just the twice-a-day part due to the moon's forcing.
 It repeats every 12.42 hours.
-You can see that one tidal "slosh" can fill a whole ocean basin, and the some bays at the edges of the ocean have really large tidal amplitude.
+You can see that one tidal "slosh" can fill a whole ocean basin, and that some bays at the edges of the ocean have really large tidal amplitude.
 This is because their natural resonant period is close to 12.42 hours.

 This movie shows sea surface height in the Salish Sea and the coastal waters of Oregon, Washington, and British Columbia.
 You can see that there is a big phase difference between the coast and Puget Sound: when it is high tide in Seattle is it low tide at the coast.
 These are like the two ends of a bathtub with the water sloshing.
 The was made from a realistic numerical model of the region called LiveOcean.